AgarwalVedika/pytorch-vqa/README.md

 1. Also includes now CNN+LSTM implementation (model2.py)
 2. different data loaders to support loading of edited images in original vqa batch
 3. ability to regulate orig and edit loss
-4. Enforcing consistency: additional losses(CrossEntropy, KL, MSE) between edit and orig IQA added  (Ref: Unsupervised Data Aug)
+4. Enforcing consistency: additional losses(CrossEntropy, KL, MSE) between edit and orig IQA added  (Ref: Unsupervised Data Augment-paper)

 This is a re-implementation of Vahid Kazemi and Ali Elqursh's paper [Show, Ask, Attend, and Answer: A Strong Baseline For Visual Question Answering][0] in [PyTorch][1].